 “for he is like a refiner’s fire, and like fullers’ soap: And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver …” (Malachi 3: 2-3).

 “But he knows the way that I take: when he has tried me, I shall come forth as gold” (Job 23:10).

 Job lost his herds all over the mountains, vast wealth and his children.
-He didn’t complain or judge, but obeyed God absolutely by truly believing in God.
-When boils erupted all over his body, he still praised Jehovah God though he suffered, like a blossom emanating delightful fragrance amid adversity.
+He didn’t complain about or judge God, but obeyed God absolutely by truly believing in God.
+When boils erupted all over his body, he still praised Jehovah God though he suffered a lot.
 In the end, Job received blessings from God.
-He was blessed with twice as much as he had before, and lived with no more pain until he died full of days.
+He was blessed with twice as much as before, and lived with no more pain until he died full of days.

 Peter experienced trial, refinement, smiting, and discipline hundreds of times.
-He also suffered great hardships in life.
-All of this made Peter achieve the supreme love of God and be perfected in the end, a model and specimen for being made complete by God.
+He also suffered great hardships of life.
+All of this made Peter achieve a supreme love for God and be perfected in the end, a model and specimen for being made complete by God.

 “Refinement does not mean removing people from before God, nor does it mean destroying them in hell.
 It means changing man’s disposition during refinement, changing his motivations, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function.”

-These words made me think: Faced with the various trials God arranges for us, as followers of God, shall we accept or reject them?
+These words made me think: When faced with the various trials God arranges for us, as followers of God, shall we accept or reject them?
 The bamboo pole is worthless because it has suffered only one cut, while the bamboo flute is of high value due to the great suffering it has endured during the process of its production—the price determines the value.
-Is it not worthy of our rumination?
+Is this not worthy of our rumination?